Skip to Main Site Navigation Skip to Content Skip to Footer

 A series of leadership events held throughout the year to help enhance students’ leadership skills.
 These programs are offered to all students, but specifically target our students who have little to no leadership experience.
 These events will focus on the importance of leadership, the benefits it can provide and the skills that can be learned outside of the classroom.

-The Leap Cohort targets first year and sophomore students who wish to further expand upon their current leadership skills in an 8-week program.
+The Leap Cohort is for first year and sophomore students who wish to develop their leadership skills in an 8-week program.
 Leadership skills are developed & strengthened through weekly sessions that focus on building a strong leadership foundation.
 Members of the cohort will also have the opportunity to select a mentor (a faculty or staff member at Eastern) who will support their leadership development.
 Students must commit to the full program to receive 15 priority points.

 Omicron Delta Kappa, the National Leadership Honor Society, recognizes and encourages superior leadership and exemplary character.
 O∆K encourages collaboration among members across the five phases celebrated by O∆K: scholarship, athletics, service, communications, and arts.
 Founded in 1914 at Washington and Lee University, O∆K honors and develops leaders through scholarships, workshops, career opportunities, leadership resources, and a lifelong connection to other members.
 The Eastern chapter of Omicron Delta Kappa was established in 1994 and was the first circle in New England.
 To date, over 850 faculty, students, alumni, and honorary members have been inducted into Eastern’s circle.